-Today the College Board released a giant 210-page specification for the redesigned SAT, first coming out in Spring of 2016.
+In 2014, the College Board released a giant 210-page specification for the redesigned SAT which first started being implemented in the Spring of 2016.

 We’ve read through this document page by page so you don't have to.
 This article is a new SAT guide that will go through the most relevant points for students, parents, and educators to understand about the new SAT test.
 We'll dig deeper than most of the guides out there, which seems preoccupied with superficial changes like easier vocabulary and the shift to a 1600 scale.